new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-perform-sentence-similarity-check-using-sentence-transformers/'>How to Perform Sentence Similarity Check Using Sentence Transformers</a> by Manish Shivanandhan
+1. <a href='https://www.freecodecamp.org/news/how-to-build-an-ai-study-planner-agent-using-gemini-in-python/'>How to Build an AI Study Planner Agent using Gemini in Python</a> by Tarun Singh
-2. <a href='https://www.freecodecamp.org/news/graph-algorithms-in-python-bfs-dfs-and-beyond/'>Graph Algorithms in Python: BFS, DFS, and Beyond</a> by Oyedele Tioluwani
+2. <a href='https://www.freecodecamp.org/news/introducing-freecodecamp-daily-python-and-javascript-challenges-solve-a-new-programming-puzzle-every-day/'>Introducing freeCodeCamp Daily Python and JavaScript Challenges – Solve a New Programming Puzzle Every Day</a> by Tom Mondloch

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.